Zhao Nanqi

 Born in Japanese-ruled Korea, he moved to Jilin, China as a child.
 He distinguished himself as a logistics officer of the People's Volunteer Army during the Korean War.
 After the war, he served in the People's Liberation Army (PLA) Jilin Military District and as Vice Governor of Jilin province.
 He later served in top leadership positions in the PLA as Director of the General Logistics Department (1987–1992), member of the Central Military Commission, and President of the PLA Academy of Military Science (1992–1995).
-He attained the top military rank of three star General in 1988.
-From 1998 to 2003 he served as a Vice Chairperson of the Chinese People's Political Consultative Conference.
+He attained the top military rank of General in 1988.
+From 1998 to 2003, he served as a Vice Chairperson of the Chinese People's Political Consultative Conference.

 Early life

 Cho Nam-gi (Zhao Nanqi in Mandarin Chinese) was born on 20 April 1927 in Cheongwon County in Korea under Japanese rule (in present-day Cheongju, North Chungcheong Province, South Korea).
-Because of Japanese colonial policies that required Koreans to use Japanese-style names, he also used the Japanese surname Toyoda (豊田).
+Due to Japanese colonial policies that required Koreans to use Japanese-style names, he also adopted the Japanese surname Toyoda (豊田).

 In 1939, Zhao's family moved to Manchukuo, the Japanese-controlled puppet state in Northeast China, and settled in Yongji County, Jilin Province.
 When Japan surrendered in 1945 at the end of World War II, Chinese rule was restored in Northeast China and Korea regained its independence.
 Many Koreans in China returned to Korea, but Zhao's family stayed and was recognized as Chaoxianzu (Chinese of Korean ethnicity).
 Zhao met General Zhou Baozhong of the Northeast Anti-Japanese United Army, who recruited him into the army and sent him to study at Northeast Military and Political University, where he learned to speak, read and write Chinese.
-He participated in the land reform movement in Jilin and joined the Communist Party of China in February 1947.
+He participated in the land reform movement in Jilin and joined the Chinese Communist Party in February 1947.